BoraElkin/ss-desktop-app/DEPLOYMENT.md

 - If the desktop window does not appear, check your Python and PyWebview installation.
 - If the backend does not start, ensure no other process is using port 8000.
-- For static file serving, ensure your frontend files are in the correct directory and referenced properly in `main.py`.
+- For static file serving, ensure your frontend files are in the `/ui` directory and referenced properly in `main.py`.

 ---

 ## 8. Further Customization

-- To customize the frontend, edit or add files in the `/web` directory and update your FastAPI static files configuration.
+- To customize the frontend, edit or add files in the `/ui` directory and update your FastAPI static files configuration if needed.
 - For advanced packaging (with icons, splash screens, etc.), refer to the PyInstaller and PyWebview documentation.

 ---